Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 handling precision, but also can help to prevent accidentally pulling extreme Gs.

-## Roll Breakout Point
+## AFCS Breakout Deadzone

 Percentage of stick input after which the AFCS system will recognize the pilot stick was moved from neutral trim position (force transducer switches closed).

-This will affect the AFCS roll channel operation and prevent it from fighting your roll input.
+This will affect the AFCS roll and pitch channel operation and prevent it from fighting your roll input.
+That is, when moving the stick beyond this deadzone, the AFCS understands that the pilot wants to take control and the AFCS will stop trying to correct the movement.

 For more info see
 [Force Transducer](../systems/flight_controls_gear/flight_controls.md#force-transducer).

 ## Afterburner Detent